 The tester explained the ramifications of each issue:

 The other nearby reputable well company didn’t call back after multiple attempts, so we threw our 3-quote policy to the wind.
 Chris ordered an iron filter online and installed it himself.
-The price was right – $1,000 – and this was a reasonable DIY for Chris, who has over 2 decades of water filtration experience through saltwater fishtanks.
+The price was right – $1,000 – and this was a reasonable DIY for Chris, who has over 2 decades of water filtration experience with saltwater fishtanks.

 For a half day of frustration and less than half the cost of professional installation, we had a working iron filter.

-Tankless Canary in the Coalmine
+The Tankless Canary in the Coalmine

-We weren’t too surprised to find the elements completely covered in scale, but they were worse than we’d expected for just 6 months of use.
+We weren’t too surprised to find the elements covered in scale, but they were worse than expected for just 6 months of use.
 We soaked them in vinegar, wiped off the scale, and our showers were gloriously hot again.

 We’d kind of been thinking that filtering well water meant we had to work with well-specific vendors, but that’s not the case.
 Learning curve!